WICG/webmonetization/docs/exclusive-content.md

       document.getElementById('exclusive').classList.remove('hidden')
 ```

-## A Complete Example
+## A complete example

 In reality, your requirements will be a little more complex.
 You should:

-* Show Web-monetized visitors an indicator while they wait for Web Monetization to initialize.
+* Show web monetized visitors an indicator while they wait for Web Monetization to initialize.
-* Tell non-Web-monetized visitors that there's exclusive content they can get.
+* Tell non-web-monetized visitors that there's exclusive content they can get.

 This means there's three states in total:

-* Show a call-to-action to a non-Web-monetized visitor
+* Show a call-to-action to a non-web-monetized visitor
-* Show a loading message to a Web-monetized visitor
+* Show a loading message to a web monetized visitor
-* Show exclusive content to a Web-monetized visitor
+* Show exclusive content to a web monetized visitor

 ### Code